rosaaestrada/Predicting-2025-GDP/Results/Visualizations.md

 ### Residual Plot for Random Forest Model
 <img src= "https://github.com/rosaaestrada/Predicting-2025-GDP/blob/main/Results/Images/Residual%20plot.png?raw=true" alt= "Residual Plot for Random Forest Model" width= "" height="">

 - As the actual economy increases, the residuals also tend to increase.
-In other words, at higher actual economy values, this Random Forest model tens to underpredict.
+In other words, at higher actual economy values, this Random Forest model tends to underpredict.

 ### Feature importance